Exact MCMC for Intractable Proposals: Introduction

 If $\pi(x) \propto \tilde{\pi}(x)$, where the normalizing constant is possibly unknown, it is still possible to implement Algorithm~\ref{alg:AR_MCMC} since the unknown normalizing constant cancels.
 The wide use of the Metropolis-Hastings algorithm \citep{dunson2020hastings} is a consequence of this very generality.

 Naturally, implementing any accept-reject MCMC algorithm requires the choice of a proposal distribution, $Q$.
-Different proposal distributions yield different algorithms like random walk Metropolis, Metropolis-Adjusted Langevin algorithm \citep{roberts1996exponential}, Barker's proposal \cite{livingstone2022barker}, Hamiltonian Monte Carlo \citep{neal2011mcmc}, etc. Often, a proposal distribution is chosen keeping in mind the geometry, support, and the general shape of the target density.
+Different proposal distributions yield different algorithms like random walk Metropolis, Metropolis-adjusted Langevin algorithm \citep{roberts1996exponential}, Barker's proposal \citep{livingstone2022barker}, Hamiltonian Monte Carlo \citep{neal2011mcmc}, etc. Often, a proposal distribution is chosen keeping in mind the geometry, support, and the general shape of the target density.
+Consequently, the literature has often employed a proposal density $q(\cdot|x)$ that although well-informed and appropriate, has an unknown normalizing constant.
+A typical example is that of a truncated Gaussian proposal for target distributions with support on a set $\mathcal{A} \subset \mathbb{R}$.
+Here, for some $h > 0$,

-In most MCMC applications, a typical way in which Step~3 of Algorithm~\ref{alg:AR_MCMC} is implemented is by drawing an independent $U \sim U(0,1)$ and setting $X_{k+1} = y$ if $U \leq \alpha(x,y)$ and $X_{k+1} = x$, otherwise.
-However, when $\pi$ is doubly intractable, in the sense that $\tilde{\pi}(x)$ itself cannot be evaluated, Algorithm~\ref{alg:AR_MCMC} is no longer employable.
-An alternate interpretation of Algorithm~\ref{alg:AR_MCMC} is presented in Algorithm~\ref{alg:alt_AR_MCMC}, where a Bern$(\alpha(x,y))$ event determines acceptance or rejection of the proposed $y$.
-Statistically, Algorithms~\ref{alg:AR_MCMC} and \ref{alg:alt_AR_MCMC} are equivalent.
+Technically, the normalizing constant is intractable, although very good approximations of the Gaussian cumulative distribution function are available across software.
+Even so, in the truest sense, employing truncated Gaussian proposals in a Metropolis-Hastings algorithm yields approximate Markov chains.
+In this work, we present a framework for exact MCMC for such intractable proposals, using Bernoulli factory methods.